bentoml/BentoML/docs/source/guides/grpc.rst

 Compact data format via ``serialized_bytes``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We introduce the field ``serialized_bytes`` to both ``Request`` and ``Response`` such that the payload is serialized with BentoML's internal serialization format.
+The ``serialized_bytes`` field in both ``Request`` and ``Response``  is reserved for pre-established protocol encoding between client and server.

-This is useful to when we want to send a large amount of data on the wire.
-However, as mentioned above, this is an internal serialization format and thus not **recommended** for use by users.
+BentoML leverages the field to improve serialization performance between BentoML client and server.
+Thus the field is not **recommended** for use directly.

 Mounting Servicer
 ~~~~~~~~~~~~~~~~~

 With support for :ref:`multiplexing <guides/grpc:Demystifying the misconception of gRPC vs. REST>`
 to eliminate :wiki:`head-of-line blocking <Head-of-line_blocking>`,
-gPRC enables us to mount additional custom servicess alongside with BentoService,
+gPRC enables us to mount additional custom services alongside with BentoService,
 and serve them under the same port.

 .. code-block:: python